 But for the most part, your online MBA program experience is going to cover much the same ground – jobs, internships, interviews, papers, tests, and beyond – as the campus-based option.
 That makes these blog posts a great way for you to learn more about MBA programs, get an idea of the differences between online and on-campus study, and get ready for what comes next in your education.

 In his UCLA blog, Jain devotes a few paragraphs to the difficulty of preparing for interviews – large numbers of job interviews – while still keeping up with classes.
 Apparently, it’s even harder than it sounds!
 And this is where you’ll see one of the many ways his blog can help prospective MBA students who want more information about getting an MBA.
 In the midst of a light and enjoyable read, Jain reveals a detailed picture of the program, which gives you that all-important educational goodness you need, along with the aforementioned entertainment factors.

 Ross’ Ambassador Blog: Quirky, Stunning Images and Career-Focused

-Another student-maintained blog, the Ross Ambassador Blog comes to us courtesy of the Ross School of Business at the University of Michigan.
+Another student-maintained blog, the Ross News Blog comes to us courtesy of the Ross School of Business at the University of Michigan.
 Here you’ll find sparkling and quirky musings on topics like student travel to remote locations, interviews, internships, and – the point of the whole exercise – what it’s like to move on to the next stage of life after graduation: namely, a career.